• Skip to primary navigation

 • We added juice and zest of half an orange, as it really lightens up the whole recipe with a fresh flavour that doesn't add extra calories.
 It also adds extra sweetness without having to add more sugar.

-• Whilst we used whole eggs to make the mixture that the bread is dipped in to, you can just use egg white which will make the recipe lower in fat.
+• Whilst we used whole eggs to make the mixture that the bread is dipped into, you can just use egg white which will make the recipe lower in fat.

 • Using skimmed milk makes it lower in fat than more traditional recipes that use whole milk, however you can substitute it for any milk.
 Almond milk works well and adds a nice nutty flavour.

-A mixture of berries on top of some French toast
+A mixture of berries on top of some French toast.

 What is French toast without the toppings?
 Boring, that's what!
 Here is where you can get really creative, but also where the calories can add up.
 Keep the toppings as light as possible, to keep this healthy French toast.